asval211/king_county_housing_data/README.md

 Our best fit model came from our seventh model because we ran a polynomial model.
 We dropped the features id, date, and yr_renovated.
 We saw even more significant improvement in this model because our train error decreased to 147269, our test error decreased to 165436, and our R-sqaure increased to 0.798.
 Our residual model looked similar to the sixth model.
 Our bin-error model showed us even less errors in all 10 bins -- 9 out of 10 bins contained errors that were less than $20,000.

-In addition, we made a a second polynomial model dropping nine extreme residuals.
-We did this because there were nine houses
+In addition, we made a second polynomial model dropping nine extreme residuals.
+We did this because there were nine houses that had a stark difference between the selling price and the predictive price.
+For example, one of the residuals contained a house with a selling price of $2.3 million and a predictive value of $6 million.
+After dropping the residuals, we saw our train error drop to 144894, our test error drop to 155990, and our R-sqaure increase to 0.823.
+Our residual model and our bin-error model stayed constant to the previous polynomial model.

 We used data from the King_co_zipcodes.csv file and attempted to OneHotEncode the zipcodes by municipality.
 Unfortunately, this did not make any improvement to our model and abandoned the OneHotEncoder strategy.